+Winter among the high Caucasus peoples, such as the Bagvalal, runs from late September to the end of April.
+The ridge above the Bagvalal village of Kvanada sits at 8500 feet.
+Southeast of Tlondada village the mountains soar to 11,000 feet.
 Snow covers the Bagvalal villages typically from October until the end of April.
-For the cattle and sheep to survive the winter, it's crucial to accomplish massive hay gathering from the nearby hillsides in July, August, and September.
-Other items of the harvest are stored and pickled for the winter, and the residents hope that 4-wheel drive vehicles can successfully make it in and out of the region several times during the winter for resupply.
+For the cattle and sheep to survive the winter, the Bagvalal must accomplish massive hay gathering from the nearby hillsides in July, August and September.
+They also store and pickle items of the harvest for the winter, and the residents hope that 4-wheel drive vehicles can successfully make it in and out of the region several times during the winter for resupply.

-The Bagvalal need to be warmed by the love of God, the grace of Christ, and the fellowship of the Holy Spirit—but for centuries now among the Bagvalal it's felt like "forever winter, and never Christmas."
+The Bagvalal need to be warmed by the love of God, the grace of Christ, and the fellowship of the Holy Spirit.
+Instead, for centuries now among the Bagvalal it's felt like "forever winter, and never Christmas."

 Pray for linguists to study and respect the Bagvalal language.
 May they build bridges of friendship based on God’s love and joy in the Holy Spirit.